krathalan/wtwitch/README.md

 ## FAQ
 ### Why not use [Streamlink Twitch GUI](https://github.com/streamlink/streamlink-twitch-gui)?
 Streamlink Twitch GUI is great for people uncomfortable with the command line.
-However, I personally was unsatisfied with it for a number of (fairly trivial) reasons.
+However, I personally was unsatisfied with it because of its weight and reliance on Xorg.

+Since wtwitch is a terminal program, it can be run in any terminal emulator that supports Wayland for a nice Wayland-native experience.
+Streamlink Twitch GUI requires Xwayland as it uses Chromium to render and Chromium does not yet support Wayland.

 When uncompressed, Streamlink Twitch GUI's files (for Linux x64) take up 225.4 MB of disk space.
 You can download and uncompress the files from [Streamlink Twitch GUI's GitHub releases page](https://github.com/streamlink/streamlink-twitch-gui/releases).
 Though, we have to remember that Streamlink Twitch GUI [also requires Streamlink to be installed](https://github.com/streamlink/streamlink-twitch-gui#download), so Streamlink Twitch GUI actually takes up ~230 MB.
 Wtwitch and its dependencies -- Streamlink and jq -- when installed, take up ~12 MB.
 You also need a player with wtwitch -- mpv takes up ~70 MB -- so the total disk usage for wtwitch is ~82 MB, compared to ~230 MB for Streamlink Twitch GUI.